Kong/insomnia/README.md

 [![Slack Channel](https://chat.insomnia.rest/badge.svg)](https://chat.insomnia.rest/)
 [![license](https://img.shields.io/github/license/Kong/insomnia.svg)](LICENSE)

-Insomnia is an open-source, cross-platform API client for GraphQL, REST, WebSockets, Server-sent events and gRPC.
+Insomnia is an open-source, cross-platform API client for GraphQL, REST, WebSockets, Server-sent events (SSE), gRPC and any other HTTP compatible protocol.

-With Inomnia you can:
+With Insomnia you can:

 * **Debug APIs** using the most popular protocols and formats.
 * **Design APIs** using the native OpenAPI editor and visual preview.